 That is where “Wading in DAH Water” comes in.
 Conceived as a gentle and easy introduction to some facets of Digital Art History, akin to slowly entering a swimming pool via the shallow section, this (nearly) week-long event covers some of the more popular areas of DAH (virtual modeling, augmented reality, online exhibitions, database-building and visualization) and is divided into two parts: Tuesday features showcases of different methods in DAH (to allow you to sample a bit of everything) and the remainder of the week offers free, drop-in-as-you-will workshops so that you can dive in a bit more and get hands on experience with a method or tool.
 Organized by the Michelle Smith Collaboratory for Visual Culture in the Department of Art History and Archaeology at the University of Maryland, these workshops will be run by Collaboratory staff, members of the DIG (graduate students in the Digital Innovation Group), and some old friends.

-The week will kick off Monday with a brief orientation talk (15 minutes) followed by showcases of DAH methods throughout the day.
+The week will kick off Tuesday (Monday is the last day of commencement!) with a brief orientation talk (15 minutes) followed by showcases of DAH methods throughout the day.
 Coffee and lunch breaks are assured (and with close access to a real coffee shop!) and will be generous enough in time that it is hoped participants can share what they have learned and ideas they have for possible projects, projects on which they might focus for the week’s workshops.
-Tuesday morning, participants will have the opportunity to share their ideas, perhaps attracting team members who know they want to work on a certain approach (say, Omeka) but just don’t have a specific project.
-Following this morning kickoff, participants are welcome to drop in to the workshop of their choice, all of which will run concurrently on Tuesday, Wednesday, Thursday and Friday (with coffee and lunch breaks, of course!).
+Wednesday morning, participants will have the opportunity to share their ideas, perhaps attracting team members who know they want to work on a certain approach (say, Omeka) but just don’t have a specific project.
+Following this morning kickoff, participants are welcome to drop in to the workshop of their choice, all of which will run concurrently on Wednesday, Thursday and Friday (with coffee and lunch breaks, of course!).
 Friday afternoon we will wrap up with a project showcase, during which people are encouraged to show off their workshop creations and we all can celebrate a successful week of gentle learning.

 Check back here at artinterp.org/digital-art-history-workshop-week-may-23-27-2017 for updated information.
 Access to a laptop will be a basic necessity (wi-fi access will be provided).